Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 ## Introduction
 Plan management -> **Collect and store** -> **Assure quality** -> Analyze and present -> Share and preserve

-In this module, we'll focus on digital data storage, including locations and methods to back up data.
+In this module, we'll focus on digital data storage, including locations and methods for data back up.
 The goal is safety first, to reduce the risk of data loss and security incidents.

 ## Storage space
 Space is important to keep in mind when thinking about your storage and back up strategy.